The fact that your internship is abroad may help you to develop further skills and personal qualities.

 5. Enter the TARGETjobs Undergraduate of the Year Awards

 The TARGETjobs Undergraduate of the Year Awards is a competition that aims to discover the most talented undergraduates.
 Prizes for the award winners include paid internships with top employers – and many of these internships are either based abroad or have international elements, such as a visit to the employer’s global HQ or spending a week or so in one of its offices abroad.
-The competition typically opens in October and closes in January each year.
+The competition typically opens in October and closes at the start of February each year.

 Will an international internship improve my CV?